 Combine the over abundance of red, yellow, and green fleshy tomato deliciousness, with another busy summer travel schedule and most of our home meals have involved tomatoes, one way or another.
 Everyone has been amazing with the sharing of your favorite recipes, several of which have landed on our feasting table.

-One tomato recipe I’ve been craving is a tomato pie or tart.
+One tomato recipe I’ve been craving is a tomato tart or pie.
 After stumbling upon one David Lebovitz had put up a couple years ago after he spent the day with a friend in Gascony I knew I had to try it.
 The simplicity of the tart, highlighting the beauty of the tomatoes in the peak of their season sounded perfect.
 In a pastry crust, a thin layer of mustard, a layer of thick cut tomatoes, fresh herbs, and goat cheese all baked together to a slight singe.

+We have a go-to pie and tart dough.
 So quick, non-fussy, and utterly delicious.
 It handles nice to roll out and flip into the tart pan.
 It seemed effortless to make the crust.

-The for our tart, we made a fresh pesto sauce to use instead of the mustard and added layer of onions below the tomatoes.
+The for our heirloom tomato tart, we made a fresh pesto sauce to use instead of the mustard and added layer of onions below the tomatoes.
 For the amazing tart dough recipe, please visit David’s site.

 Spread fresh pesto